NATIONAL STOP BULLYING DAY

 HOW TO OBSERVE #StopBullyingDay

 Attend a bullying prevention event in your school.
 If your school doesn’t host an event, help them get one started.
 Getting involved in activities spotlighting their strengths will help to empower them.
+Report bullying when you see it and support those who have suffered from it to report it, too.
 Use #StopBullyingDay to post on social media.
 Inform yourself about the dangers of bullying.

 NATIONAL STOP BULLYING DAY HISTORY